evelyd/fault-locomotion-isaaclab/README.md

 </div>

 # fault-loco-isaaclab
-An IsaacLab DirectEnv for quadrupedal locomotion under motor's failures, with multiple quadruped robots support, sim-to-sim and sim-to-real pipelines.
+An Isaac Lab DirectEnv for quadrupedal locomotion under motor failures, with support for multiple quadruped robots, sim-to-sim, and sim-to-real pipelines.